jrpool/learning-os-software/user-experiences/learner.md

 At the end of a cycle, all Learners will log their reflections as a part of the retrospective process.
 Retrospectives occur at the end of a cycle.
 The Moderator will notify Learners to begin their retrospectives.

-The retrospective process is essentially a set of questions and answers/reflections.
-The Q&A takes place in a `#log` private channel, so all responses are private.
-The same command (`/log`) is used for all answers.
+The retrospective is a set of questions to which Learners must respond.
+Learners use the `/log` command to view questions and submit answers/reflections.
+They can respond by logging their reflections in any channel, as the `/log` command is private to the learner.

-Questions are given in sequence until all reflections for a cycle have been submitted.
+Most Learners will likely want to use a private group or a DM channel (perhaps with the `@lg-bot`) for issuing `/log` commands, so that they can keep this history separate from other channel histories.

+Learners can log their reflections in any order, but they questions are numbered in a sequential order to influence reflection order.

+Learners must submit reflections for every question in the retrospective in order for their retrospective to be considered "complete".

 1. When Moderator runs `/cycle retro`, Learners will receive a notification to begin the retrospective in their current project channel.
   - Message from `@lg-bot`: "Time to begin the retrospective!
-Run `/log --retro` in your `#log` channel to start.
+Run `/log --retro` to start."
-1. `/log --retro` (in `#log` channel) : begin retrospective process
+1. `/log --retro` : begin retrospective process
   - `@lg-bot` responds with welcome message and instructions.
+1. Repeat...
+  - `/log --r<n>` : Show question number `<n>`
-  - `@lg-bot` shows first reflection question (`r1`) along with instructions for how to answer.
+    - `@lg-bot` responds with question and instructions for logging reflection.
-1. Repeat until all reflections are complete...
-  - `/log --r<question number> [arguments]` : Learner logs reflection for current question
+  - `/log --r<n> [arguments]` : Log reflection for question number `<n>`
-    - Syntax varies based on question
+    - Syntax for `[arguments]` varies based on question
   - If reflection is valid and complete...
     - `@lg-bot` responds with a confirmation and "thank you" message.
-    - `@lg-bot` shows next reflection question along with instructions for how to answer.
   - Else...
     - `@lg-bot` responds with a helpful error message.
+1. `/log --retro` : check retrospective status
+  - If all questions are complete...
-1. `@lg-bot` notifies Learner of completion.
+    - `@lg-bot` notifies Learner of completion.
     - Includes instructions for how to edit any submissions.
+  - Else...
+    - `@lg-bot` informs Learner of progress on Retrospective.
+1. When Learner has completed their retrospectives...
+  - Notification is sent to project channel (see Project Retrospective Status & Notifications below)

 #### Example